USS Admiral R. E. Coontz: In World War II

-Following shakedown training out of San Pedro, CA, the transport embarked troops at San Francisco and sailed for the western Pacific on 3 January 1945.
+Following shakedown training out of San Pedro, California, the transport embarked troops at San Francisco and sailed for the western Pacific on 3 January 1945.
 After pausing briefly at Pearl Harbor she reached Ulithi, in the Western Carolines, on 23 January and served there as station ship until 19 March when she headed homeward.
 Admiral R. E. Coontz made one additional voyage from San Francisco to Ulithi.
 On her return she touched at San Francisco and San Diego, transited the Panama Canal, and pushed on across the Atlantic to France.
-She embarked troops for transfer to the Pacific theater; cleared Marseilles on 21 July; and reached Pearl Harbor on 12 August.
+She embarked troops for transfer to the Pacific theater; cleared Marseille on 21 July; and reached Pearl Harbor on 12 August.
 Underway soon again, she paused at Eniwetok, Saipan, and Guam en route to Ulithi which she reached on 28 August, almost a fortnight after Japan capitulated.

 Leaving the Western Carolines on 12 September, Admiral R. E. Coontz sailed for Okinawa, whence she sailed on 27 September for the west coast of the United States.
 Making port at Bremerton, Washington, the transport embarked occupation troops before getting underway for Japan on 24 October.
 After disembarking troops at Nagasaki on 6 November and at Nagoya two days later, Admiral R. E. Coontz then made two round-trip voyages between Yokohama and Seattle.
 She then proceeded to Okinawa to embark passengers for the return voyage to the United States.
 Sailing for Hawaii, the transport embarked more troops at Pearl Harbor and reached New York City on 11 March 1946.